aleksandr-kataev/Privacy-Preserving-Algorithms/docs/metrics.md

 # Metrics

-The following metrics are used a measure of error in the experiments
+The following metrics are used a measure of error in the tests
 </br>
 </br>
 ## Root mean squared error